Richest Women in France

 Carrie Perrodo

-Marie-Hélène Habert-Dassault represents the famous Dassault familyone of France's greatest industrial dynasties.
-Daughter of industrialist Serge Dassault (former owner of Le Figaro and founder of the eponymous group), she and her brothers inherited the family empire on the death of their father in 2018.
-This empire is mainly divided between Dassault Aviation (aeronautics, with Falcon jets and Rafale fighter jets) and Dassault Systèmes (3D design software).
+Marie-Hélène Habert-Dassault represents the famous Dassault family, one of France’s greatest industrial dynasties.
+Daughter of industrialist Serge Dassault (former owner of Le Figaro and founder of the eponymous group), she inherited with her brothers the family empire upon their father’s passing in 2018.
+This empire is spread mainly between Dassault Aviation (aeronautics, with the Falcon jets and Rafale combat aircraft) and Dassault Systèmes (3D design software).

 Marie-Hélène Habert-Dassault

-Françoise Bettencourt Meyers tops the podium by a long way.
-Heir to the cosmetics giant L'OréalAfter the death of her mother Liliane Bettencourt in 2017, she became the group's main shareholder.
-Under her supervision (in collaboration with L'Oréal's professional management team), the group has gone from strength to strength in the global beauty markets.
+Françoise Bettencourt Meyers occupies the top spot, and by a wide margin.
+Heiress of the cosmetics giant L’Oréal, she became the group’s principal shareholder after the death of her mother Liliane Bettencourt in 2017.
+Under her oversight (in collaboration with L’Oréal’s professional management), the group has continued to thrive in global beauty markets.

 Françoise Bettencourt Meyers